CodingWithCalvin/VS-OpenInNotepadPlusPlus/README.md

 ## Settings

-The extension will automatically find notepad++.exe when it's located at Notepad++'s default install directory.
-If it's installed at a custom location, you can easily change it in the settings.
+The extension will automatically find `notepad++.exe` when it's located at in the default install directory.
+If it's installed in a custom location, you can easily change it in the settings dialog.

 ## Contribute